minhtetnaing019/ict105-team2-MVP/README.md

 | F02: Tutor Availability Display | No structured way to check tutor availability |
 | F03: Session Booking Request | Students settle for tutors they aren't confident in due to slow, informal arrangement |
 | F04: Tutor Profile Listing | Tutors are willing to tutor but lack visibility |

+## Prototype
+The working prototype is a self-contained HTML/CSS/JS file: [`prototype/Prototype.html`](prototype/Prototype.html).
+See [`prototype/mvp-demo-link.md`](prototype/mvp-demo-link.md) for how to open it and a suggested testing walkthrough.
+It uses browser localStorage / sample data and does not require a backend.

 ## Prototype Screens (Wireframes)